d2iq/ui-kit/packages/themes/README.md

 # Theming

 ui-kit components currently support theming with different color schemes.
 You can theme your app by wrapping it in the `UIKitThemeProvider` component, and passing a theme to the `appTheme` prop.

-By default, the component color scheme adheres to the branding used in [DC/OS UI](https://github.com/dcos/dcos-ui).
 Any theme properties you don't define in `appTheme` will fall back to the defaults.

 ## Theming interface